 Although my Sleep for brass band hadn’t worked, Elgar Howarth, who had seen my Variations on a Theme of George Harrison and Music for an Imaginary Ballet, clearly thought I had something to offer, and suggested I write a concerto for James Watson to play with the Grimethorpe Colliery Band.
 The work is in three movements, to be played as nearly as possible without a break, and is very challenging, both for the soloist and for the band.
 The soloist changes to flugelhorn for the central slow movement, which I dedicated in memoriam Duke Ellington, one of my idols, who had fairly recently died.
 Ellington’s tune Mood Indigo weaves in and out of the texture of this movement.

-The première at Kelvin Hall, Glasgow in 1978 was reasonably successful (I was even asked for an autograph), although there were two important problems: one was that most of the first movement was stylistically completely out of kilter with the rest of the work; the other was that I really had made it all a bit too hard to play (one of the band members suggested that had this been a test piece for the national brass band championship at Belle Vue in Manchester, “they’d all be ’angin’ ’emselves in ’toilets”).
+The première at Kelvin Hall, Glasgow in 1978 was reasonably successful (I was even asked for an autograph), although there were two important problems: one was that most of the first movement was stylistically completely out of kilter with the rest of the work; the other was that I really had made it all a bit too hard to play (one of the band members suggested that had this been a test piece for the national brass band championship at Belle Vue in Manchester, “they’d all be hanging themselves in the toilets”).

-With no further performance in prospect, I shelved the piece until 1985, when Elgar Howarth called to tell me that he wanted to record the piece for broadcast, with a young Swedish trumpet wizard as soloist.
+With no further performance in prospect, I shelved the piece until 1985, when Elgar Howarth called to tell me that he wanted to record the piece for broadcast on BBC Radio 3, with a young Swedish trumpet wizard as soloist.
 This turned out to be the 23-year-old Håkan Hardenberger, who could play it in his sleep.
 I wrote a new first movement, but made no concessions as to difficulty for either soloist or band, all of whom were on top form when the recorded performance took place the following year.

-The cover of my original score for this piece says ‘Trumpet Concerto, Brass Band version’, the intention being to make an orchestral version at some point.
-I never got round to this project, but would be happy to if there’s a soloist, conductor and orchestra out there that would care to commission it...
+The cover of my original score for this piece says ‘Trumpet Concerto, Brass Band version’, the intention from the start being to make an orchestral version at some point.
+I have finally got round to this major project, the first movement now complete (subject to any changes I might make later in the light of work on the other two movements), and the second coming along.
+I would of course be truly ecstatic if there’s a soloist, conductor, orchestra or other commissioning body out there that would care to fund it…